The Seven Sacraments

 Eucharist for the homebound

 Please phone the parish office when a friend or family member is hospitalized.
-If you are homebound and wish to receive weekly Communion, call Larry LeFebvre or David Butel.
+If you are homebound and wish to receive weekly Communion, call Larry LeFebvre or Peggy.

 Adult Confirmation: